Rules of the Ride

 Please use the toilets provided at regular intervals along the route; urinating in public is not acceptable.

-When riding up one of the many hills you will encounter on the Prudential RideLondon-Surrey 100 route, please keep to the left-hand side of the road so that those riders travelling more quickly can pass to your right.
+When riding up one of the hills you will encounter on your route, please keep to the left-hand side of the road so that those riders travelling more quickly can pass to your right.
 Please also make sure you approach descents on narrow roads with care and in control.

 Dress appropriately for the weather conditions, bring basic tools, spares – such as inner tubes – and pack food and full water bottles, which can be replenished at the Hubs/Drinks Stations.
-Please note that we do not provide cups or bottled drinks so you will need to bring your own drinks bottles to the sportive.YOU AND YOUR BIKEYou must use a roadworthy and permitted bicycle (see the panel below and page 38 for more information).
+Please note that we do not provide cups or bottled drinks so you will need to bring your own drinks bottles to the sportive.YOU AND YOUR BIKEYou must use a roadworthy and permitted bicycle.
 The wearing of helmets is compulsory, and the helmet must be in good condition, comply with EN 1078 standards and be worn properly at all times while cycling.

 These guidelines will ensure you have a safe and comfortable ride.